nycu-caslab/riscv-vectorized-benchmark-suite/README.md

 axpy_args           = "2048"
 ```

-*simtiny* is used by commands in Makefiles.
+**Simtiny** is used by commands in Makefiles.
 If you want to run with the other simsize, you can try following commands, too.

 ```
 cd _$application